GabrielEscudillo/TravelBlaze-FrontEnd/README.md

 3. **Configure the Backend:**

    - Begin by creating a MySQL database.
-   - Follow the backend installation instructions provided in the [BackEnd-Tattoo-Studio repository](https://github.com/GabrielEscudillo/BackEnd-Tattoo-Studio).
+   - Follow the backend installation instructions provided in the [TravelBlaze-Backend](https://github.com/GabrielEscudillo/TravelBlaze-Backend).

 4. **Install Backend Dependencies:**